resource-watch/slate/source/includes/api/_dataset.md

 }'
 ```

-Or it is also possible to create a JSON dataset setting the data directly in the request:
+It is also possible to create a JSON dataset by including the data directly in the request:

 ```shell
 curl -X POST https://api.resourcewatch.org/v1/dataset \